Skip to main content

 }, 5000);

-The documents are going to be stored in the database with the URI (unique document identifier) of /data/EPOCH.json.
-(If you're not sure how URIs work in MarkLogic refer to the article that I have linked previously.)
+Documents are stored with the URI (unique document identifier) of /data/EPOCH.json.
+(If you’re not sure how URIs work in MarkLogic, refer to the article I linked earlier.)

-All that's left is to display the data in the handlebar template:
+All that’s left is displaying the data in the handlebars template:

 <html>